Baking, Cooking tips & Accessories, Dinner Parties, Home cooking, Uncategorized

 Why it is Important to Change it Up

-A slow cooker may also be a great addition to your Christmas dinner, as you can put all the ingredients into it and let it slowly cook over the day.
+Additionally, a slow cooker is a great addition to your Christmas dinner; you can add all the ingredients and let it cook slowly throughout the day.

 meal being cooked in a small oven